nis65/multiroom/README.md

 * **Analog input to icecast**
   *  `/etc/systemd/system/ffmpeg.service`
   *  `/usr/local/bin/alsa-to-icecast`: a simple loop around the `ffmpeg` command described above
-* **Bluetoooth input to alsa or to icecast
-  Sometimes you want to use the raspi just as a local bluetooth loudspeaker (no multiroom, but lower latency).
+* **Bluetoooth input to alsa or to icecast**: Sometimes you want to use the raspi just as a local bluetooth speaker (no multiroom, but low latency).
 Typical use case would be watching a video.
 Sometimes you really want to stream bluetooth to all rooms (at the price of higher latency).
 Currently, I have implemented both and use a config file to define what should happen after a bluetooth connection.
-It would be nice if there to have a hardware button and an LED on the raspi that would allow you to select the "bluetooth output mode".
+It would be nice to have a hardware button and an LED on the raspi that would allow you to select the "bluetooth output mode".
   * `/usr/local/bin/a2dp-agent`: Patched Version that starts a shell script upon connection
   * `/usr/local/bin/a2dp-to-ice`: Shell script called from `a2dp-agent` to fire up the needed process pipelines to send the A2DP audio to alsa or bluetooth

-## Plumbing: from ALSA source to ALSA sink
+## Recap: from ALSA source to ALSA sink

-The tutorial above introduced multiple building blocks for audio processing.
-The picture below shows various configurations how to transport audio from an ALSA source (on top) to an ALSA sink (at the bottom).
+The tutorial above introduced multiple audio bricks.
+The picture below shows various configurations how to transport audio from an ALSA source (on top) to an ALSA sink (at the botsearch tom).
 Most of them were built in the tutorial above.
 The simplest configuration with the lowest latency is on the right, the full picture (but still without bluetooth) on the left.

 The horizontal lines at the top and the bottom mark the boundary between the ALSA driver (outside) and the audio processing userspace programs (inside).
 Audio data flows from top ("source") to bottom ("sink").

-Every additional handover of the audio stream from a process to the next adds some latency (i.e. the time it takes from an audio signal entering the system until it gets output by the loudspeakers).
+Every additional handover of the audio stream from a process to the next adds some latency (i.e. the time it takes from an audio signal entering the system until it gets output by the speakers).
 A latency of 0 is not possible, every audio process first reads a few samples (a *block*) at once, and starts to output only after the output *block* is complete.

 The *block* size is sometimes called `buffer`(but can have various names), the size is sometimes defined on client, sometimes no server side.
 Read the man pages to find out the configuration option name.